FerchaPombo/iread4you/README.md

 - The images used for the superhero image on the main page was taken from [image](https://acrylgiessen.com/en/how-to-draw-ears/)
 - The icon i used as logo until now was taken from [logo](https://pxhere.com/es/photo/1637325)
-- All the images in the gallery belong to me, as well as the artwork shwon.
+- All the images in the gallery belong to me, as well as the artwork shown.